Outrider raises $65 million to make warehouses and distribution centers autonomous

 Outrider has a rival in Aurora, which in February 2019 attracted a $530 million investment at a valuation of over $2 billion.
 There’s also Ike, a self-driving truck startup founded by former Apple, Google, and Uber Advanced Technologies Group engineers, and Kodiak Robotics, which is the brainchild of Paz Eshel and former Uber and Otto engineer Don Burnette.
 That’s in addition to autonomous forklift developers Third Wave Automation and Vecna Robotics, Embark (which integrates its driverless systems into semis), and autonomous truck solutions from incumbents like Daimler and Volvo.

 But Outrider is betting its holistic solution will set it apart from the pack.
-It’s currently conducting tests with four Fortune 500 companies at five distribution centers and with Georgia-Pacific, one of the world’s largest manufacturers and distributors of tissue, pulp, and paper.
+It’s currently conducting tests with even Fortune 500 companies at five distribution centers and with Georgia-Pacific, one of the world’s largest manufacturers and distributors of tissue, pulp, and paper.
 Outrider CEO Andrew Smith says the pandemic has increased the number of inbound inquiries in automation from logistics-heavy enterprises, leading to millions of dollars in revenue from paid pilots.

 “Automation and electrification directly address fluctuations in the supply chain from seasonality to global pandemics.
-With COVID-related supply chain disruptions, supply chain leaders have even more urgency to make automation investments,” Smith told VentureBeat via email.
+With COVID-19-related supply chain disruptions, supply chain leaders have even more urgency to make automation investments,” Smith told VentureBeat via email.
 “We’re focused on deploying and supporting yard automation across our customers’ distribution networks.”

 Existing backers NEA, 8VC, and Prologis Ventures participated in Outrider’s series B round, alongside new investors Henry Crown and Company and Evolv Ventures.
 The round followed $53 million in seed and series A rounds completed earlier this year, bringing the company’s total raised to $118 million.